 Sol Kerzner Net Worth

-Solomon Kerzner is a South African Businessman, and has a net worth of $400 million.
+Sol Kerzner net worth: Solomon Kerzner is a South African Businessman who has a net worth of $600 million.
 Solomon Kerzner has earned his net worth as Founder, Chairman and Chief Executive Officer of Kerzner International Holdings Limited.
-As a hotel manager, he runs one of the most successful hotel chains in South Africa.
+He runs one of the most successful hotel chains in South Africa.
 He was born in Troyeville, Johannesburg, on August 23, 1935 and he is the youngest of four siblings.
 His parents were Jewish Russian immigrants, as his family started a chain of Hotels.
 He attended the University of Witwatersrand, more commonly known as Wits University, in Johannesburg, South Africa.
 Solomon graduated as a Chartered Accountant, and worked for one of Durban's largest accountancy firms, where he was named a junior partner at the age of 25.
 He later went on to take over the day to day operation of running the families hotel business.

 He created the most successful hotel group in South Africa, Sun International.
 His career in hospitality began in 1962 and spans more than 45 years in the resort industry.
 His long successful career has played a pivotal role in the development of the tourism industries of South Africa, Mauritius, The Maldives, Dubai, and The Bahamas.
 His first purchase was the Astra Hotel in Durban.
 After he turned this hotel into a success, he went on to build South Africa's first five star graded hotel, in a village north of Durban.
 This resort, which opened in December 1964, was named the Beverly Hills Hotel.
 Kerzner has been married 4 times.
 He is currently married to Heather Kerzner née Murphy, he has 7 children, 2 sons, (1 deceased), 3 daughters, 1 stepdaughter and 1 stepson.